MikeFultonDev/zos-ccsid-converter/README.md

 # z/OS CCSID Converter

-A Python package for working with z/OS file code pages (CCSID) and converting files between different encodings on z/OS systems using native fcntl system calls.
+A Python package for working with z/OS file code pages (CCSID) and converting files between different encodings on z/OS systems.

 ## Overview

 This package provides a robust, high-performance solution for code page detection and file conversion on z/OS.
-It uses z/OS-specific `fcntl` system calls for file tagging instead of external commands, providing better performance, reliability, and direct access to file metadata.
+It uses z/OS-specific `fcntl` system calls for file tag detection and the `chtag` command for file tag setting, providing reliable access to file metadata.
 While currently focused on ASCII (ISO8859-1) and EBCDIC (IBM-1047) conversion, the architecture supports extension to additional code pages.

 ## Installation